Links & Resources

 - Lower Yakima Trail: Connecting the Cities of Sunnyside, Grandview and Prosser, this paved trail parallels the Gibbon-Granger Short line Railroad.

 - Toppenish Mural Trail: Walk around town and view over 70 mural depicting the history, culture, and people of the Yakima Valley.

 - William O. Douglas Trail: Yakima’s own United State’s Supreme Court Justice William O. Douglas regularly hiked from his home in Yakima to Mount Rainier to strengthen his body following a childhood disease.
 This 75 mile trail follows actual routes traveled by the young Mr. Douglas and existing public trails.

-- Yakima County Trails Plan (PDF): Updated in 2014, this plan addresses pathway and trail alternatives throughout Yakima County.
+- Yakima County Trails Plan (PDF): Updated and adopted in 2020, this plan addresses pathway and trail alternatives throughout Yakima County.

 - Yakima Greenway: Long the backbone of Pathway efforts in Yakima County, the Yakima Greenway has historically extended from Union Gap to 40th Ave. and Fruitvale Blvd. in northeast Yakima, along the Yakima and Naches Rivers.
 In 2006, Yakima County secured the former Naches Rail Line in partnership with the Yakima Greenway Foundation and the City of Naches began developing the "Naches Rail-to-Trail" which converted over 10 miles of rail line into a 10+ mile trail extension from the Greenway's 40th Ave.
 Terminus to the Naches Train Depot, creating a 20 mile pedestrian/bicycle trail that connects the Cities of Union Gap, Yakima, Selah and Naches.